Shamayal/frog-finance/README.md

 Users can create and save for one goal at a time.
 Users can view their savings goal progress which is updates the progress bar every time they add income, make an expense, or make a debt payment across multiple months until the savings goal is reached.

 Here, the user wants to save up $14,000 for school tuition.
-They add an income of $2,000 and an expense of $1,500 for rend and can see the progress bar is updated.
+They add an income of $2,000 and an expense of $1,500 for rent and can see the progress bar is updated.

 !["Users can create a saving goal."](https://github.com/Shamayal/frog-finance/blob/main/frontend/client/src/media/README%20gifs/create-saving.gif)